lambtron/tap-recurly/README.md

 ### Create config file

-This config is to authenticate into toggl.
-You can request an API token in your settings on the Toggl website.
+This config is to authenticate into Recurly.
+The `quota_limit` is the percentage of the rate limit dedicated to the tap.

-The `detailed_report_trailing_days` determines the window of how many trailing days to pull the `time_entries` resource.

 ```
 {
-  "api_token": "*****",
-  "detailed_report_trailing_days": 1
+  "start_date" : "2017-01-01T00:00:00Z",
+  "user_agent" : "stitch(+support@stitchdata.com)",
+  "subdomain": "lambtron",
+  "api_key": "99xxxx",
+  "quota_limit": 50
 }
 ```